nathanbangwa243/php-learning-journey-2025/php-mvc/README.md

     3.  `require('templates/homepage.php');` to load the View and display the data.

 This new structure is a significant step forward.
 It allows different developers to work on different parts of the application without interfering with each other.
 For example, a database expert could optimize the `getPosts()` function without needing to touch the display code, and a front-end developer could redesign the HTML without knowing any SQL.

+---

+## Chapter 5: Polishing Your Code's Cosmetics

+This chapter focuses on several small but important improvements that make your code more professional and easier to maintain.
+These "cosmetic" changes involve updating your code to follow industry-standard practices, even though the application's functionality remains the same.

+### Refining the Codebase ✒️

+You'll make three key changes to improve the quality of your code:

+* **Remove the Closing PHP Tag**: In files that contain **only** PHP code (like `index.php` and `src/model.php`), you should remove the closing `?>` tag.
+This is a best practice that prevents accidentally outputting unwanted whitespace, which can cause subtle bugs.
+PHP automatically understands that the file ends at the last line, so the tag isn't needed.

+* **Use English in Your Code and Database**: To make your code accessible to developers worldwide, all variable names, function names, and even database table and field names should be in English.
+This promotes clarity and consistency, which is vital for team collaboration.

+* **Adopt Short Echo Tags**: In your HTML templates (`templates/homepage.php`), you can use the short echo tag `<?= ` as a shortcut for `<?php echo `.
+This makes your templates cleaner and more readable by reducing the amount of PHP syntax needed to display a variable.

+These changes are part of a refactoring process that focuses on improving the code's quality without adding new features.
+By applying these standards, you align your project with professional conventions and make it more robust and maintainable in the long run.